slatedocs/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-intelex_object | The Intelex system name of the object being requested eg. IncidentsObject id | The Intelex UID of the record being requested navigation_property|The Intelex system name of the relation type or lookup type field
+intelex_object | The Intelex system name of the object being requested eg. IncidentsObject id | The Intelex UID of the record or related record being requested navigation_property|The Intelex system name of the relation type or lookup type field

+# Querying Object Data

 ## Query option: $select